azoth-lang/azoth.language.reference/src/structured-concurrency.md

 ## Async Parameters

-While async blocks provide the fundamentals for async operations, sometimes it is necessary to start and async operation which will outlive the current function.
+While async blocks provide the fundamentals for async operations, sometimes it is necessary to start an async operation which will outlive the current function.
 To do this, an async scope must be passed from a scope higher up the call stack and used to start async operations.
 To do this, use async parameters.